 2. You’re Likely to Make More Money

-People who use their smartphone or other mobile device are more likely to make a purchase.
-These shoppers are impulsive, enjoy the convenience and instant gratification that comes with online shopping.
+People who use their smartphones or other mobile device are more likely to make a purchase.
+These shoppers are impulsive and enjoy the convenience and instant gratification that comes with online shopping.
 Mobile shoppers are more likely to buy from businesses that pop up first.

 The people who shop almost exclusively from their PC might take more time to do research or comparison shopping.
 While your product and site may be appealing, you may have to leave more of an impression against the competition.

 Optimizing your website for mobile would give your business an edge, even above your fiercest competitors.
 It doesn’t really matter if there’s a mobile app already developed for your business, you still need a website that’s responsive and fast enough for mobile surfers.